kevinawalsh/metro485/README.md

 Simplified circuit for trial:
 * Each RS485 board (26-28 of them, half in tx mode, half in rx mode), could draw 200 mA or more, since there are *two* 120ohm terminating resistors on each segment.
+Total current draw with only the 13-14 conductor-side (tx mode) transceivers is approx 750mA at idle.
 This is more than the +5v pin on the nano can supply.
-So we really should use a separate supply to drive these.
+We use a dedicated +5v power supply for the board, rather than drawing through the nano's USB C port.
+* To reduce power consumption and heating, the DE pins of all conductor-side transceivers are tied to nano pin D4.
+When pulled low, transceiver data output is disabled.
 * Do we need isolators?
 Maybe not?
 Let's try without them, with a single ground.

 Block diagram: